Cave City, Kentucky: History

 The site upon which Cave City stands was acquired in October 1853 by the Knob City Land Company, composed of Messrs.
 Graham, Quigly, Adams, and Hopson, all of whom were from Louisville and envisioned the place as a resort town due to its proximity to Mammoth Cave.
 The town was incorporated in 1866.

 Originally, 200 acre of what would become the town site was acquired by James Perry in a 1798 land grant.
 In 1811, Henry Roundtree (an assignee of James Perry) sold the land to John Owens for $190.
 Owens added 142.5 acre to the tract.
 After his death, his executor sold his 342½ acres to Thomas T. Duke for $1,732.00.
 Duke, in turn, sold the entire tract to the Knob City Land Company.
 Duke received $6,850.00 for the land, or $20 per acre—a record amount for a land sale in Barren County at that time.

 The Knob City Land Company surveyed and laid out the town, the main streets being 80 ft wide, and began to sell lots about the same time as the Louisville & Nashville Railroad came through Barren County.
 The first train arrived at Cave City in 1859.
 The town took its name from a cave within the town limits, not nearby Mammoth Cave.
 A small creek ran through the cave which the L&N Railroad used as a source of water.
 The creek was called "Sink Hole Spring" and was the only water supply for the town at the time.
 The Cave City post office was established in January 1860 and Beverly Daniel Curd appointed the first post-master.
 He moved the post office established in 1850 at Woodland (about a mile north) to Cave City.

-The first business in Cave City was built and operated by postmaster Curd and his brother, Havilah Price Curd.
-Their store was located at the corner of First and Kirtley (now Broadway) streets.
-The second person to open a business in Cave City and to build the first residence was Judge C. Roberts.
-The first woman business owner in Cave City was April Houchens, who opened "Funny Hats and Bows", a boutique for the eccentric lady.
-This shop was open until 1985.